 Tennessee is officially live with online sports betting.

-That’s a great start and a welcome surprise.
-Online betting is the only way for states to generate meaningful revenue, particularly in the current pandemic, and it’s the preferred method for bettors.
+That's great, as online betting is the only way for states to generate meaningful sports wagering revenue, particularly in the current pandemic, and it’s the preferred method for bettors.

 More than 80% of the betting handle in New Jersey is generated online.
 Further, NJ has amassed $62.6 million in tax revenue over the last 24 months.
 It’s nice to see a state with such loyal college fans have the option to bet on their teams.

 With no in-person casinos, Tennessee bettors should be able to register and deposit online with ease.
 Eliminating in-person sign-ups and deposits is a huge benefit to operators and bettors, who may be more willing to use multiple sportsbooks because of increased convenience — and they would be wise to.